-Starting with this initial list of 100 moments, we invite you to consider and debate these moments, and to suggest a defining moment of your own.
+Starting with an initial list of 100 moments, we invite you to consider and debate these moments, and to suggest a defining moment of your own.

 The Australian story